 Hopper – this mobile app lets you set up a range of alerts for different dates and destinations.
 Their technology even tells you whether the price will go up or whether you should hold out for a better deal.

 If you are booking a hotel, Tingo is a website owned by the giant Trip Advisor.
-When you book on Tingo you have the peace of mind, should the price drop, they will refund you the difference.
+When you book on Tingo you have peace of mind, should the price drop, they will refund you the difference.
 Not bad hey!

-Websites like Backpacker Travel, CheapOair and Skyscanner are a great resource for price comparisons or even to get a rough idea of flight prices.
+Websites like CheapOair and Skyscanner are a great resource for price comparisons or even to get a rough idea of flight prices.
 Many of these sites allow you to view the prices of your desired flight day-by-day for a designated week.
 Always be flexible with where you want to fly.

 Some of these metasearch/price comparison sites even have an “everywhere” option which finds the cheapest flights to nearby destinations.

 The best deals often occur on irregular days of the week.
-Airlines regularly offer special deals to certain locations on certain days of the week so instead of flying on a weekend, try to Tuesday or Wednesday departures for a cheaper option.
+Airlines regularly offer special deals to certain locations on certain days of the week so instead of flying on a weekend, try Tuesday or Wednesday departures for a cheaper option.
 Midweek offers are common.

 A good way to find a flight deal is to research nearby airports.
 Most big cities have more than one airport and prices can vary wildly.
 A good example of this is San Francisco.
 It is worthwhile looking at flights into Oakland or San Jose if you are considering flying to San Francisco.

-Cross-check prices between the major sites and the airlines own site.
+Cross-check prices between the major sites and the airline's own site.
 You might just save yourself a few dollars…. or even more.
 Of course, don’t leave it too long between checking for the best fare and booking, as prices fluctuate based on how many people have booked a ticket too!

 Subscribe to airline newsletters and set fare alerts to stay informed about flight sales without having to constantly check the airline website.

 The majority of flight comparison sites are great for basic point-to-point itineraries but not so good when it comes to more complicated bookings.
-If you are planning multiple stop-overs, to open-jaw (arrive in one airport and leave from another) or a RTW trip, it is probably better to speak with an expert.
+If you are planning multiple stop-overs, to open-jaw (arrive at one airport and leave from another) or an RTW trip, it is probably better to speak with an expert.
 That could be your local travel agent or perhaps one of the flight experts on the website Flightfox.